hzi-braunschweig/pia-system/psa.utils.scripts/test.common/README.md

 Generates random strings of given length.

-## secret.js

-Creates **weak** secrets for tests.
-Do not use this directly.
-It will be used by unit/integration/api tests.

 ## setup-db.js

 Actually spins up a postgres container for the tests by utilizing docker.js